tier2tickets/Knowledge-Base/content/deployment/scripts.rst

 Deployment Scripts
 =======================

-For deploying the software en-mass, we offer two flavors of deployment script: a `Powershell script <https://account.helpdeskbuttons.com/deploy.php?type=ps1>`_ and a `batch file <https://account.helpdeskbuttons.com/deploy.php?type=cmd>`_.
+For deploying the software en-mass, we offer two flavors of deployment script for Windows: a `Powershell script <https://account.helpdeskbuttons.com/deploy.php?type=ps1>`_ and a `batch file <https://account.helpdeskbuttons.com/deploy.php?type=cmd>`_.
+As well as a `bash script <https://account.helpdeskbuttons.com/deploy.php?type=sh>`_ for MacOS.
 Each script is custom made for your account.
 You can get to them any time from your `builds page <https://account.helpdeskbuttons.com/builds.php>`_

 Each time the script is run, it first checks to see if the software is already installed and exits if it is.